ddps-lab/sql-playzone/CTFd/CTFd/plugins/sql_challenges/README.md

 ## Security

-- Each query execution happens in an isolated temporary SQLite database
+- Each query execution happens in an isolated in-memory MySQL database (go-mysql-server)
 - Databases are created and destroyed for each test/submission
 - No persistent data or access to the main CTFd database
-- File system access is restricted to temporary files only
+- Query execution timeout of 5 seconds to prevent long-running queries
+- Server runs in a separate process with limited permissions

 ## File Structure